13 minutes read

 Two fathers and two sons make wooden chairs.
 If each makes a wooden chair, why are there only three produced?

-The answer: It’s because there are only three people – a father, his son, and his son’s son.
+The answer: There are only three people – a father, his son, and his son’s son.

-The answer: It’s 64 because you double each consecutive number.
+The answer: 64 because you double each consecutive number.

 What takes place once a year, twice a week, and never in a day?